 Today, four medical schools and six health institutions carry the University of Texas name, and in 2016 there will be such a school at the flagship university.
 Before long, you will for the first time practice medicine with young doctors who earned their M.D. here in Travis County.

 If we were only adding a medical school, the impact would be significant.
-But we are also adding two other elements: a new teaching hospital to be constructed by Seton Healthcare Family; and a significant increase in local public funding though Central Health, the county’s health care district, for innovative medical care and health education for the underinsured and uninsured.
+But we are also adding two other elements: a new teaching hospital to be constructed by Ascension Seton; and a significant increase in local public funding though Central Health, the county’s health care district, for innovative medical care and health education for the underinsured and uninsured.

 As a member of the Dell Medical School Steering Committee, I receive a lot of questions about the school.
 How many physicians will the university bring to the medical school?
 What will be their specialties?
 Who will teach medical students and residents?
 What will happen to those currently on faculty at UT Southwestern providing graduate medical education?